Last updated October 2015

 At the intergovernmental talks between Germany and Timor-Leste held in Dili in 2013, Germany pledged EUR 7 million in Technical Cooperation, i.e. for consulting services, and EUR 7.8 million in Financial Cooperation, bringing the total volume of German commitments so far to more than EUR 50 million.
 Bilateral government development cooperation is currently pursuing the above-mentioned goals by implementing various measures including those listed below.

-At present, the biggest project here is the Peace Fund, which provides assistance in areas such as mediation, conflict transformation and democratic participation to help prevent violence and promote reconciliation.
+At present, the biggest project is entitled Peace Development, Youth Promotion and Fight Against Corruption: Peace Fund in Timor-Leste.
+Through measures such as mediation, conflict transformation and democratic participation, it enables young people to deal with conflicts in a non-violent manner.
 The Peace Fund is not only meant to serve as a funding instrument but also to help build sound national and local peacekeeping structures.
 This also includes providing advice on the setting up of a National Youth Fund by the end of the current legislative period in 2017.

-The project Sustainable Use of Agricultural Biodiversity to Secure Livelihoods was launched in 2012 and is designed to counter the effects of widespread destructive overuse of agricultural land and soil degradation.
+The project Sustainable Use of Agricultural Biodiversity to Secure Livelihoods, which was launched in 2012, is designed to promote the protection and sustainable use of Timor-Leste’s unique and rich agrobiodiversity.
 The European Union also supports this project.

-The Rural Development Programme (RDP) involves agricultural consulting, business development and training, the development of rural business initiatives and services as well as village community initiatives, water catchment area and forestry management and rural infrastructure.
+The Rural Development Programme (RDP) is helping to improve food security for the rural population through a sustainable increase in agricultural production.
+This is to be achieved by improving the services of the National Directorate of Agriculture and Community Development.
 Phase IV of the RDP, which began in 2012, is being largely supported by the European Union and co-funded by the German Federal Ministry for Economic Cooperation and Development (BMZ).
 The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) and a Portuguese institution have been tasked with its implementation.

 Building transport infrastructure to connect rural regions with the country’s capital and coastal areas is one of the major challenges facing Timor-Leste and an essential prerequisite for its future development.
-Cooperation in the maritime transport sector began with the establishment of a ferry connection between the capital Dili, Atauro Island and the coast of Oecusse, a Timorese enclave of the western side of Timor Island surrounded by Indonesian territory.
-The German-funded passenger and freight ferry Berlin Nakroma is so far the country’s only domestic maritime connection.
+Cooperation in the maritime transport sector began with the establishment of a ferry connection between the capital Dili, Atauro Island and Oecusse District, a Timorese enclave of the western side of Timor Island surrounded by Indonesian territory.
+The German-funded passenger and freight ferry Berlin Nakroma is so far the country’s principal and most affordable domestic maritime connection.
 Cooperation in this area also covers training seaman and creating an institutional framework for maritime legislation and the observance of international maritime transport standards.
 Initial preparations have already been made to establish another ferry connection on the country’s north coast.

-Ten experts seconded by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) and four development workers are currently engaged in projects in the country.
-In addition, there are six Integrated Experts from Germany working directly for government ministries and other authorities in Timor-Leste.
+Twelve experts seconded by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) and a development worker are currently engaged in projects in the country.
+In addition, there are five Integrated Experts from Germany working directly for government ministries and other authorities in Timor-Leste as well as 63 local staff.

-German government engagement in the country – in some cases supported by Federal Government funding – is complemented by the work of church-affiliated organisations, Germany’s political foundations and other non-governmental organisations.
+German government engagement in the country – in some cases supported by Federal Government funding – is complemented by the contributions of church-affiliated organisations, Germany’s political foundations and other non-governmental organisations to the priority area of cooperation.

 In cooperation with the Timorese Ministry of Culture and UNESCO, Germany has helped to set up a film archive with funds from its Cultural Preservation Programme.